OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 | source  | Source object | The Source contains all the data for identifying and trusting the Operator that generated the Pseudonymous-Identifier. <br /> <table><tr><th>Field</th><th>Type</th><th>Details</th></tr><tr><td>domain</td><td>String</td><td>The domain of the Operator.</td></tr><tr><td>timestamp</td><td>Integer</td><td>The timestamp of the signature.</td></tr><tr><td>signature</td><td>String</td><td>Encoded signature in UTF-8 of the Operator.</td></tr></table>|
 <!--partial-end-->

-Here is the structure of the Preferences:
+The structure of the Preferences is:

 <!--partial-begin { "files": [ "preferences-table.md" ] } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->